 Some of the programs/initiatives offered at RGLPS include:

 At the beginning of each year, a significant emphasis is placed on setting expectations and establishing a positive, supportive and safe classroom culture.
 To achieve this, a ‘start-up program’ is implemented in every classroom, in which students spend time getting to know themselves, their teachers and classmates.
 They also explore emotional intelligence and social skills through a range of fun, engaging and purposeful tasks.
 This program aims to help students transition smoothly into their new class, form equitable and respectful relationships with their peers and feel happy, safe and confident in their new classroom.

 An active team consisting of members from leadership as well as staff from all areas.
 This dynamic group works together to identify ways to improve student welfare: creating and driving initiatives within school programs to enhance students’ emotional and social wellbeing.

-Our school values of Respect, Responsibility, Curiosity, Confidence and Honesty are embedded in the everyday language of students, staff and parents.
+Our school values of Kindness, Persistence and Responsibility are embedded in the everyday language of students, staff and parents.
 They are explicitly modelled to students by all within the school community.

 Student Leadership Opportunities:

 Many student leadership opportunities are provided at R.G.L.P.S. for students in years one to six.
 Students are empowered to strive for greater responsibility.
 They work towards ensuring that our school is safe, equitable and respectful.
 Many responsibilities of student leaders include organising and leading weekly assemblies, organising special events, assisting with school tours, leading special ceremonies and driving positive change through attendance and participation in peer meetings.